 Additive manufacturing (AM), commonly called 3D printing, isn’t just for rocket scientists anymore.
-Its use has increased exponentially as companies and researchers discover useful applications and innovative methods.
-Availability of equipment and supplies for performing three-dimensional printing is becoming almost commonplace; it’s just a matter of time before retailers start to offer 3D printing services, or a few mavericks begin to do it in their homes (broken coffee cup?
+Its use has increased exponentially as companies and researchers discover useful applications and innovative methodologies.
+Availability of cost-effective equipment and supplies for performing three-dimensional printing is becoming almost commonplace; it’s just a matter of time before retailers start to offer 3D printing services, or a few mavericks begin to do it in their homes (broken coffee cup?
 No problem; I’ll just make another one!).

 Prominently featured in the pharmaceutical manufacturing industry, a barrier isolator creates an aseptic environment for compounding parenteral (injectable), ophthalmic, and inhaled medications.
 Due to the significant risk posed by microbiological contamination, the critical area where the compounding takes place requires protection beyond that of a typical laboratory glovebox.